{content}

 Direct payments

 With a Direct Payment, you receive and manage the money for your support needs yourself.
 This will usually be paid to you on a council pre-paid card, which you can use to buy the support services you want (subject to some rules).
 Managing your Personal Budget for yourself is the most personalised option as it allows you the greatest choice and control over the support you buy.
+For more information please read our frequently asked questions.[PDF, 185]

-If you have your Direct Payment on a pre-paid card, you will also pay your own contribution onto the card.
+If you have your Direct Payment on a prepaid card, you will also pay your own contribution onto the card.

 You will need to keep records of what you spend on your support.
 For example, receipts, invoices, and copies of documents relating to any staff you employ.
-We will ask to see these as evidence that the money is being appropriately spent on your needs.
+We will ask to see these as evidence that the money is being spent appropriately on your needs.

 There are rules about what you cannot spend your Personal Budget money on.
 This includes long term residential care, nursing care or medicines or anything normally provided by the NHS, utility bills, accommodation, alcohol, tobacco or general food costs, gambling or paying of debts or anything illegal.